ibrahimdraidia/ComputerProblems/Linux/SplashScreenOnDebianWheezy.md

-Spalsh Screen On Debian Wheezy
+Splash Screen On Debian Wheezy
 ==============================